-Level 3 5-6 Sometimes fluent, sometimes unclear The candidate: uses simple sentence structures that may be repetitive.
-Complex sentence structures are attempted with only limited success uses vocabulary which communicates general meaning, but is sometimes limited and repetitive shows some awareness of an appropriate register and tone, but sometimes makes lapses which detract from the message makes some errors of punctuation including sentence separation; makes some character and grammatical errors, rarely serious enough to prevent understanding.
 Level 2 3-4 Much of the response is difficult to understand although there may be occasional clear sections The candidate: uses simple sentence structures, sometimes inaccurately.
-Complex sentences are not attempted, or if they are, they are repeatedly joined by 'and', 'but' and 'so', with other conjunctions being used ineffectively, if at all uses basic vocabulary, sometimes inaccurately uses an inappropriate register and tone in most of the response makes frequent errors of character use, punctuation and grammar which prevent understanding to some extent, but the overall meaning is not in doubt.
-Level 1 1-2 The response is difficult to understand The candidate: uses poorly constructed sentences uses basic vocabulary, often inaccurately shows no awareness of appropriate register and tone makes persistent errors of character use, punctuation and grammar which make much of the response difficult to understand.
+Complex sentences are not attempted or if they are, they are repeatedly joined by 'and', 'but' and 'so', with other conjunctions being used ineffectively, if at all uses basic vocabulary, sometimes inaccurately uses an inappropriate register in most of the response makes frequent errors of spelling, punctuation and grammar which prevent understanding to some extent, but the overall meaning is not in doubt.
+Level 1 1-2 The response is difficult to understand The candidate: uses poorly constructed sentences uses basic vocabulary, often inaccurately shows no awareness of appropriate register makes persistent errors of spelling, punctuation and grammar which make much of the response difficult to understand.
 0 No creditable content.